 In the SDCB in the Inner Disk Identification Zone in the Lead-in Zone of the disk, these 32 bytes shall be recorded with a random, statistically unique, 256-bit binary number at initialization of the disk (opening of the first Session).
-In the SDCB in the Inner Session Identification Zone in the Intro of each next Session, bytes $D{64}$ to $D{95}$ shall be set to all (00).
+In the SDCB in the Inner Session Identification Zone in the Intro of each next Session, bytes D{64} to D{95} shall be set to all (00).

-Physical Sector 0 / bytes D96 to D127 - Application dependent this field shall consist of 32 bytes and is reserved for use by the application to store information such as specific copy protection data.
+Physical Sector 0 / bytes D96 to D127 - Application dependent

+This field shall consist of 32 bytes and is reserved for use by the application to store information such as specific copy protection data.
 If this setting is not specified by the application, the bytes shall be set to (00).

-In each Session these bytes can be set independently.
+In each Session these bytes may be set independently.

-Physical Sector 0 / bytes $D{128}$ to $D{2\ 047}$ - Session Items these bytes are grouped in units of 16 bytes each.
-Each unit of 16 bytes can contain one of two different types of Session Items:
+Physical Sector 0 / bytes D128 to D{2 047} - Session Items

+These bytes are grouped in units of 16 bytes each.
+Each unit of 16 bytes may contain one of two different types of Session Items: